shrshj/robot-arm-body-tracker/README.md

 # Collaborative Robot Arm Body Tracker

-This repository provides a starting point for implementing a collaborative robot arm body tracker using a ZED camera and a Ufactort xArm.
+This repository provides a starting point for implementing a collaborative robot arm body tracker using a ZED camera and a Ufactory xArm.
 The project involves configuring the ZED camera, establishing the physical connection between the camera and the robot arm, and implementing the necessary Python code for body tracking.

 ## Requirements